EulerRoom/eulerroom-live/README.md

 Follow the instructions to obtain the certificate.
 Certbot will also configure the nginx server to use the certificate.

+## Ops / Maintainance

+Check out [OPS.md](OPS.md) for more information on how to maintain the services.

 ## License

 The source code in this repository is licensed under the GNU Affero General